How to Code a Website

 This sounds like tedious work, and it is.

-But we’ll make things easier on you, and not force you to learn HTML and CSS design by hand.
+Now, we’ll make things easier on you, and not force you to learn CSS design entirely by hand.
 Instead of teaching you everything from scratch, we’ll take a living organism and dissect its elements.

 This is where a thing called Bootstrap comes into play.